Welcome to Team Two.

 We will be diving in and getting our hands and feet sticky and covered in paint.
 We will be playing with liquids, squish some dough and check out the slushiest and mushiest foods.

 Pour, mix, stir and splat!
 How will it feel to get our hands covered in goo?
-We will make wobbly jelly and draw with wibbly clay.
+We will investigate mixtures, from paint and bubbles to jelly and shaving foam.

-We will be writing recipes, riddles and stories – there are loads of scrummy words to describe messy mixtures!
+We'll enjoy the story of George's Marvellous Medicine and we will be writing recipes, stories and instructions – there are loads of scrummy words to describe messy mixtures!

 Don’t worry about the mess…it’ll always wash!

+We’ll learn all about the different parts of a castle and describe how they have changed over time.
+We’ll build models of castles and test the strength of our structures.
 See the castle ahead?
-Get ready to invade its might walls!
-We will shoot a projectile with an archer’s aim, head across the drawbridge, over the moat and up to the top of the tower…
+Get ready to invade its mighty walls!
+We will shoot a projectile with an archer's aim, head across the drawbridge, over the moatand up to the tower...

 Spring One – Street Detectives.